aporlowski/pi-sdr/README-Speech-to-Text.md

 In this section we setup the [trunk-recorder software](https://github.com/robotastic/trunk-recorder) software to automate the recording of real-time P25 radio transmissions of the Indiana SAFE-T network from Bloomington, IN.

-### Setup trunk-recorder as a Docker container on Ubuntu

-A docker container povides a quick and easy method to install the trunk-recorder software if you do not need to modify its source code.

-We assume your environment already has Docker installed.
-If not we suggest you look at [these installation instructions](https://docs.docker.com/engine/install/ubuntu/).

 ### Design your SDR radio system

 You may need multiple SDR dongles depending on the frequency ranges used in your local P25 radio system.